dfbr/pythonLessons/Lessons/keyConcepts.md

                 "Sarah",
                 "Zoe"]

-# now we can use it in our program
+# now we can use classMembers in our program
 ```

 We can then add and remove people from the list or perform tasks against each member of the list.